-Let's start diving into Toolkit by looking at slices.
-Starting from the main point.
-Whatever we do inside slices, they end up generating the usual reducers and actions, which are then passed to Redux.
-I.e., slides do not add any new features to Redux itself.
-They automate routines, reduce the amount of code, and provide more convenient handles for controlling actions and states.
+Let's start diving into Toolkit by looking at slices from the main point.
+Whatever we do inside slices, they generate the usual reducers and actions, which we pass to Redux.

 import { createSlice } from '@reduxjs/toolkit';